 Both of you need to synchronize your schedules.
 If you’re starting work at 8:30 and your partner at 10:00, then what do you do until they arrive?
 What will they do when you leave early?

-Finally, there’s the same problem as when walking with someone who knows the way while you do not.
-Many people will not be able to learn to navigate on their own when following someone’s lead.
-If you’re new to the system and pairing with someone who’s already familiar with it, there’s a good change you’ll take more time to find your way around than if you were walking working on your own.
+Finally, there’s the same problem as when walking with someone who knows their way while you don’t.
+Many people will be unable to learn to navigate on their own from following someone’s lead.
+If you’re new to the system and pairing with someone who’s already familiar with it, there’s a good chance you’ll need more time to find your way around than if you were working on your own.

-Notice with whom you’re doing your best work—it’ll not be everybody.
-One can always make the argument that working with someone you consider “difficult” puts you out of your comfort zone and teaches you new things, but I find you can learn just as much, without the added tension, by working with people you’re more comfortable with.
+Notice with whom you’re doing your best work—it won’t be everybody.
+One can always make the argument that working with someone you consider “difficult” puts you out of your comfort zone and teaches you new things, but I find you can learn just as much, without the added tension, by working with people you’re in tune with.

 By all means, try it out if you haven’t yet.
 Don’t ask your boss for permission, just do it.
-You’ll be happy you did, because pair programming does produce better code in the end, makes you a better cratfsperson, and you’ll know it when you experience it.
+You’ll be happy you did, because pair programming does produce better code in the end, makes you a better craftsperson, and it takes doing to believe it.